Assyro AI

 Key Takeaways

 Orphan drug designation is an FDA program that provides incentives for developing drugs to treat rare diseases affecting fewer than 200,000 people in the United States.
-Created by the Orphan Drug Act of 1983, the program offers sponsors 7-year market exclusivity, a 25% tax credit on clinical trial costs, exemption from FDA user fees, and development assistance.
+Created by the Orphan Drug Act of 1983, the program offers sponsors 7-year orphan-drug exclusivity, a federal tax credit for qualified clinical testing expenses, waiver of the applicable prescription drug application fee for the orphan indication, and development assistance.
 Designation must be requested from FDA's Office of Orphan Products Development and does not guarantee drug approval.

 Key Takeaways